 The episode "Wally T.", which was done for a kid from the Make-a-Wish Foundation who really loves the show and wanted be in an episode as a character.

-The whole episode was just heartwarming, since even though the show isn't loved by very many, it acknowledges what few fans it does have for basically giving the show its legs to stand on.
+The whole episode was just heartwarming, since even though the show isn't loved by some, it acknowledges the fans it does have for basically giving the show its legs to stand on.
 What sells it is that Wally T. (WALLY T!!!!!!) looks so happy to be hanging out with the Titans.

 The conclusion for the girls in "Operation: Dude Rescue", especially Raven and Terra actually bonding when Raven admits that, aside from the whole revenge thing, she thinks Terra is cool and kind of likes her.